 • Article Online

-Thanks to the good offices of Diego Zúñiga, an article of my authorship devoted to explaining the role that Lieutenant Colonel Ángel Bastida played in the process of declassification of official UFO files in Spain (1992-1999) is now online in two versions, pdf file and web site, on the following links:
+An article of mine (in Spanish) devoted to explaining the role that Lieutenant Colonel Ángel Bastida played in the process of desclassification of official UFO files in Spain (1992-1999) is now online:

 • Transient Luminous Phenomena Bibliography